© Crown copyright 2021

 Testing is one way of reducing the risk of visiting a care home, but it does not mean there is no longer any risk.
 The visitor should also wear appropriate PPE and follow all other infection prevention and control measures.

 Visitors are advised to keep physical contact to a minimum.
 Physical contact like handholding is acceptable if hand washing protocols are followed.
-Close personal contact such as hugging presents higher risks but will be safer if it is between people who are double vaccinated, without face-to-face contact, and there is brief contact only.
+Close personal contact such as hugging presents higher risks but will be safer if it is between people who are fully vaccinated, without face-to-face contact, and there is brief contact only.

 Nominating the named visitors